harmony-one/h/progress/philipp-petzka.md

 ---

-Goals 2025
+2025 Goals:

-Due to my role, I evolve all my goals around the claim: **Make Harmony the Home of simple DeFi.**
+I evolve all my goals around the claim: **Make Harmony the Home of simple DeFi.**

 100 million $ TVL: Liquidity is essential to attract users, teams, and projects.
 It also creates a convenient user experience and therefore increases adoption.
 Deep liquidity can be achieved by offering competitive returns for investors.
 Several yield strategies are going to be implemented in the ecosystem.